-Establishing the nitrogen cycle, AKA ‘cycling’, is the hardest, most frustrating, part of aquaponics, in part because the activity is all invisible to the naked eye.
+Establishing the nitrogen cycle, AKA ‘cycling’, can be the hardest part of aquaponics, in part because the activity is all invisible to the naked eye.
 Aquaponics cycling, however, is the most crucial and probably the most difficult part of aquaponics – but it really isn’t that hard if you can be patient!
-We hope that the nitrifying bacteria are finding our system, and then moving in and reproducing, but the only way that we know what is happening is through sometimes subtle changes of color in a test kit test tube.
+We hope that the nitrifying bacteria are finding our system, and then moving in and reproducing, but the only way that we know what is happening is through sometimes subtle changes of color in a test kit.
 And when that test tube stays the same color day after day, sometimes week after week, it is very frustrating.

 Over the past few years of handling customer calls about aquaponics cycling we’ve developed a checklist of what to ask to help them identify the problem and cycle successfully.
 Hopefully you will see the solution to your own cycling mystery somewhere on this list.